realworldocaml/book/en/05-records-and-variants.md

     };;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And we can construct an instance of this record type just as easily.
+We can construct a `host_info` just as easily.
+The following code
-In the following code, we use the `Shell` module from `Core_extended`
+uses the `Shell` module from `Core_extended` to dispatch commands to
-to dispatch commands to the shell to extract the information we need
+the shell to extract the information we need about the computer we're
-about the computer we're running on.
+running on.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # open Core_extended.Std;;